 - An acquisition creating a need for a new leader.

 Positioning Yourself Internally

-Ask your colleagues (i.e. the ones you want to manage) what is going on for them right now, what challenges they have, roadblocks or relationship issues.
-Then offer to help!
-Even if it is a welcome ear or simply re-framing the issue for them, they will notice your attention!
+Ask your colleagues (i.e. the ones you want to manage) what is going on for them right now.
+What challenges do they have, roadblocks or work relationship issues?
+Then offer to help.
+Even if it is a welcome ear or simply re-framing the issue for them, they will notice your attention.

-In taking these things on board, ensure that the key influencers within the business are aware of your growth!
-Don’t rely on the grapevine or their intuition to learn of your successes, shout about them from the rooftops, or at least whisper!
+In taking these things on board, ensure that the key influencers within the business are aware of your growth.
+Don’t rely on the grapevine or their intuition to learn of your successes.
+Make sure you shout about them from the rooftops, or at least whisper.

-Employers like to see progression following a logical and rational path, not one that leaps around the place like a toad on hot tarseal.
+Employers like to see progression following a logical and rational path.
 If a role has been offered to you by your current/future employer and it seems contrary to the path that you are on, you need to ask the following questions.

-- What will the role add to my skill sets – more importantly, where do these skills take me?
+- What will the role add to my skill sets and more importantly, where do these skills take me?